zhangnuodi/cv/README.md

 ---
 #### Teaching Assistant,2017-2018
 <ul>
-<li>Teaching assistant of postgraduate and sophomore classes, supported the professor in certain teaching activities, including answering questions and explaining concepts.
+<li>Teaching assistant in 2 classes of postgraduate and sophomore , supported the professor in certain teaching activities, including answering questions and explaining concepts.
 Also made presentations on academic writing and biography writing.</li>
 </ul>

 #### Research Assistant, 2016-2017